mincong-h/mincong-h.github.io/_posts/2018-11-11-customize-git-prompt-in-mingw.md

 ## Conclusion

-In this article, we learnt how to customize Git prompt in Bash prompt using expresssions `GIT_PS1.*`.
+In this article, we learnt how to customize Git prompt in Bash prompt using expressions `GIT_PS1.*`.
 It allows us to see more than the current branch name in Bash prompt: dirty-state, untracked files, stash and upstream.
 We also understand how Bash prompt is displayed via variable `$PS1`; what is Git Prompt and how it is linked to Bash prompt via `__git_ps1`.